sassoftware/viya4-monitoring-kubernetes/logging/Limiting_Access_to_Logs.md

 ### Remove Access for a Tenant or Namespace

-Use the `/logging/bin/offboard.sh` script to remove logging access for a namespace or SAS Viya tenant.
+Use the `offboard.sh` script from the `logging/bin` subdirectory in the repository to remove logging access for a namespace or SAS Viya tenant.
 The script performs the following actions:

 1. Remove the Kibana-tenant space.